Retirement Guide

 You can use Social Security’s online Retirement Estimator to get immediate and personalized retirement benefit estimates to help you plan for your retirement.
 For more information, visit the calculator at www.socialsecurity.gov/estimator.

 Social Security benefits may be subject to federal tax laws, depending on your annual income.
 Additionally, some states require state taxation of your Social Security benefit.
 Fortunately, if you live in Wisconsin, you will not be subject to state taxes for your Social Security benefit.
-You may want to speak to your tax advisor to determine how much federal (and/or state) taxes should be withheld from your Social Security benefit.
+Speak to your tax advisor to determine how much federal (and/or state) taxes should be withheld from your Social Security benefit.

 Retirement Savings Plans (403b, 401k, IRA)